The Midwife Program

 - Provide care and support to patients as their training and experience allows

 This program offers an amazing opportunity for suitable applicants who are 18 years and over to work alongside qualified medical professionals and gain first-hand insight into the Moroccan healthcare system.
 It is open to those with experience and/or education in the field of medicine, as well as med-school and pre-med students.
-Ideally, volunteers on this project will have at least a basic knowledge of the local language in order to communicate effectively with patients and staff, though this is not a pre-requisite.
+Volunteers on this project will need at least an intermediate understanding of French in order to communicate effectively with patients and staff.
+Volunteers require proof of their Covid vaccination.
 Naturally, all applicants must also have a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!

 Additionally, volunteers applying to join this program will be required to supply to following documentation: